maybuzz/browser-technologies-1819/README.md

 3. Check items off list

 4. Remove items from list
-6. Edit items

 5. Save progress

 I managed to workout most of these functionalities.
-Number `6.
-Edit items` didn't make it through -yet-.
 The progress feedback to the user isn't worked out yet.
-At least nog client side.
+At least not client side.
 The server shows the total amount of items in the list.

 ## Functionalities
 * [x] Add lists